-- And workers believe these actions to be effective.
-Among employees whose workplace has taken action in the last two years, 72% say the changes have reduced the likelihood of sexual harassment and 76% say they have improved the likelihood that an incident of harassment will be handled appropriately.
+And workers believe these actions to be effective.
+Among employees whose workplace has taken action in the last two years, 71% of U.S. and 63% of U.K. workers say the changes have reduced the likelihood of sexual harassment.
+Moreover, 76% of U.S. and 70% of UK workers say they have improved the likelihood that an incident of harassment will be handled appropriately.

 Notably, workplaces don’t seem to discourage women and men from interacting with each other.
-82% of workers say their workplace doesn’t discourage people of different genders from mentoring, socializing, or traveling together.
-Even outside the workplace, 80% of workers haven’t heard that they should avoid interactions with the opposite gender—meaning most of the hesitance male managers feel is internal.
+82% of U.S. and 88% of U.K. workers say their workplace doesn’t discourage people of different genders from mentoring, socializing, or traveling together.
+Even outside the workplace, 80% of U.S. and 87% of U.K. workers haven’t heard that they should avoid interactions with the opposite gender—meaning most of the hesitance male managers feel is internal.

 Sexual harassment is a loaded topic, but limiting interactions between male- and female-identifying employees isn’t the answer.
 Instead, updated policies, trainings, and guidance about appropriate behavior appear to be the most effective strategies for containing bad actors.

 If you aren’t sure how your employees feel, our Diversity and Inclusion surveys can help you instantly assess company culture and make positive changes.
 All of our D&I surveys are free.

 Our Mentorship and advocacy template is quick, simple, and perfect for helping employees get the resources they need to really thrive.